kalliduz/NeuralAnts/docs/architecture.md

 A simple configuration object is passed to `Simulation`, `Environment` and `Ant` to control parameters like canvas size, food spawn rate and energy behaviour.
 These parameters are exposed in `main.html` so users can tweak the simulation without modifying the code.
+One such option is `initialFood`, which sets the number of food objects that exist when the environment is first created.
 Any future parameters that meaningfully change the simulation should also be added to this configuration so they remain user controllable.